 Responsibilities: Task leader for confidential communications.
-She designed and supervised implementation of the system through which Service members engaged in a confidential, semi-structured interview about their views on the possible repeal of the DADT policy using Internet chat software.
+Dr. Weinfield designed and supervised implementation of the system through which Service members engaged in a confidential, semi-structured interview about their views on the possible repeal of the DADT policy using Internet chat software.
+She prepared a briefing for the U.S. Secretary of Defense.